josefina-inurrategui/delillahResto/README.md

 # ENDPOINTS:
   A clientes:
     - post/clientes
-    - postclientes/login
+    - post/clientes/login
     - get/clientes
-    - put/clientes/update
+    - put/clientes/
-    - delete/clientes/cliente/:id
+    - delete/clientes/:id

   A productos:
     - post/productos
     - get/productos
-    - put/productos/producto/:id
+    - put/productos/:id
-    - delete/productos/producto/:id
+    - delete/productos/:id

   A Pedidos
     - post/pedidos
     - get/pedidos
-    - get/pedidos/userOrder/:id
+    - get/pedidos/:id
-    - put/pedidos/pedido/:id
+    - put/pedidos/:id
-    - delete/pedidos/pedido/:id
+    - delete/pedidos/:id

-------------------------------------//------------------------------------------
+--------------------//------------------------

-RESTfull API using:
+# RESTful API using:
   - express
   - nodejs
   - MySQL
   - Javascript
-description: "API for the managment of restaurant online orders"
+description: "API for the managment of online restaurant orders"
 version: "1.0.0"
 title: "Delillah Resto"
 contact: Josefina Iñurrategui
 email: josefina.inurrategui@gmail.com

 # SERVER:
-  To initialice the server:
+  To initialize the server:
     - Install "express" dependency (npm i express);
-    - On "api.js" you will see that the port used is 3001, if need it change it
+    - On "api.js" you will see that the port used is 3001, if needed, change it.

 # DEPENDENCIES:
   The dependencies to install in the API are: